-Drug Available Route Usual Recommended Comments Drug Formulations Route Frequency treatment days.
-Tecfidera (dimethyl fumarate) Capsules Oral Twice daily Titration: 120 mg twice daily for 7 days (initiation), then 240 mg twice daily (maintenance) Temporary dose reductions to 120 mg twice a day may be considered for individuals who do not tolerate the maintenance dose.
+Drug Available Formulations Route Usual Recommended Frequency Comments Tecfidera (dimethyl fumarate) Capsules Oral Twice daily Titration: 120 mg twice daily for 7 days (initiation), then 240 mg twice daily (maintenance) Temporary dose reductions to 120 mg twice a day may be considered for individuals who do not tolerate the maintenance dose. reduction or discontinuation of Rebif administration until toxicity is resolved.
+Concurrent use of analgesics and/or antipyretics may help ameliorate flu-like symptoms associated with Rebif use on treatment days.
 May be taken with or without food; must be swallowed whole.
 Do not crush, chew, or sprinkle capsule contents on food.
 The incidence of flushing may be reduced by administration of dimethyl fumarate with food.
 Alternatively, administration of non-enteric coated aspirin (up to a dose of 325 mg) 30 minutes prior to dimethyl fumarate dosing may reduce the incidence or severity of flushing.
 Obtain a complete blood cell count including lymphocyte count before initiation of therapy.
 Obtain serum aminotransferase, alkaline phosphatase, and total bilirubin levels prior to treatment with dimethyl fumarate.
-Tysabri (natalizumab) [†] Injection IV Once a month (every 4 weeks) Both MS and Crohn's disease indications are dosed the same: 300 mg infused over 1 hour and given every 4 weeks.
+Tysabri (natalizumab)† See the current prescribing information Injection IV Once a month (every 4 weeks) Both MS and Crohn's disease indications are dosed the same: 300 mg infused over 1 hour and given every 4 weeks.
 Tysabri should not be administered as an IV push or bolus injection.
 Patients should be observed during the infusion and for 1 hour after the infusion is complete.
-Zinbryta (daclizumab) [†] Injection SC Once a month (every 4 weeks) Following initial administration by a trained healthcare provider, daclizumab may be self-administered.
-Sites for injection include the thigh, abdomen, and back of the upper arm.
-Prior to initiating daclizumab, obtain and evaluate the following: serum transaminases (ALT and AST) and total bilirubin levels.
-Initiation of daclizumab is contraindicated in patients with